Resurgam Lodge #31 A.F.

 Corn Palace Shrine Club

 Shrine Club boasts an active Ladies Auxiliary which meets Sunday

 evenings to plan, organize, and implement programs for the benefit of

 A group of Freemasons

-meets the third Tuesday of each month for wide ranging Masonic
+usually meets the third Tuesday of each month, September through June, for wide

 discussion.
 We've had audio and video presentations, reviewed

 movies with Masonic themes, and pondered the misapprehensions of